-Most of the organizations are shifting their focus to a cloud-native approach where they are combining microservices architecture and container technologies so that they can build applications which are scalable, flexible, and more importantly, completely utilize the technology benefits.
+Most of the organizations are shifting their focus to a cloud-native approach where they are combining microservices architecture and container technologies so that they can build applications that are scalable, flexible, and more importantly, completely utilize the technology benefits.

-So, before going much further into the benefits and also their core functionalities, we need to understand clearly about cloud-native microservices.
+So, before going much further into the benefits and also their core functionalities, we need to understand clearly cloud-native microservices.
 Let’s do that!

 Microservices is an architecture process where it is used to develop an application by collecting small services.
 Each and every service is associated with business capabilities where they are equipped with their own process.
 All of the communication happens through HTTP API or messaging features.

 Every individual microservice can be restarted, upgraded, and also scaled without disturbing the other services within the same application.
 With this kind of process, the development team can push the latest changes to the production environment or the live environment without affecting or impacting the end-users or customers.